semimod/DMT-core/doc/source/introduction.rst

 As mentioned earlier, the data columns of the measurement data need to be converted to a unified format, so that it can be used within the software in a unified way.
-The clean up the data-columns, the code below is used.
+To clean up the data-columns, the code below is used.

 .. code-block:: python